Preparing for an outage in extreme weather

 We’re working hard to make the electricity network safe and reliable.
 Extreme heat, storm events and high demand all put the network under

 greater pressure.
 Outages will happen, so it is important we’re all power prepared.
-A little bit of panning goes a long way.
+A little bit of planning goes a long way.

 Check out our simple tips below to stay safe and prepare for outages in extreme weather.